solidusio-contrib/solidus_klarna_payments/README.md

 The "country" option is mandatory and refers to the region the account is associated with.
 In the example above it's `us` for the USA, other values would be `uk` for the United Kingdom and `de` for Germany.

 There are two other things to configure.
 Set the payment method to "active" and only enable it in the frontend.
 Some payment methods can be used in the backend by the merchant.
 As this is not appropriate for Klarna Payments, it should be disabled.
 You can also configure to automatically capture the payments when the customer confirms their order.
+The test mode allows you to test the integration with test data.
+Disable this option for production use.

 ![Configuration](docs/configuration2.png)